JustS-js/JustSpawnMeThere/README.md

 ## About

-This mod rewrites logic behind vanilla respawning system by fixing players respawning on top of the buildings.
+This mod rewrites logic behind vanilla respawning system, so players would not spawn on top of buildings.

 ## How to Use
 To set world spawn for everyone, use